RefresherTowel/docs/statement/visual_debugger_guide.md

 ![Layout Cloud mode](../assets/visual_debugger_guide/layout_cloud_mode.png)

 EGO mode in particular is designed for "graph spelunking".
 In EGO mode, the currently selected state is centered, states that can transition to it are on the left and states it can transition to are on the right.
 Other states are ignored, so this gives you a very clean visual to reason about for the exact state you have selected.
-You can move between neighbors with the EGO movement keys (arrow keys or WASD, by default, editable in the macros).
-Space or Enter selects the selected state.
+You can move between neighbors with the EGO movement bindings (defaults to arrow keys, editable in `scr_statement_macro`).
+Use the select binding defined by `STATEMENT_LENS_BIND_EGO_MODE_SELECT_STATE` (default `O`) to choose the current state.

 ![Layout Ego mode](../assets/visual_debugger_guide/layout_ego_mode.png)